compjour/compjour-class-site/source/tutorials/python-usajobs-primer/usajobs-functions-objects.md

 {:.table}

-If we take another look at the first script in the [previous lesson on variables](/tutorials/wiki-variables-ipython-intro/), this means there is exactly __one__ Python-language keyword in that entire script, which I've bolded below:
+So this means that for the script at the beginning of this lesson, there is exactly __one__ Python-language keyword in that entire script, which I've bolded below:

 <pre>
 <strong>import</strong> requests